Ofsted judged Churchfields to be 'Good' in April 2022

 Teachers also have detailed subject knowledge because of regular, high-quality, subject-specific training and coaching.
 Curriculum plans are detailed.
 They provide teachers with all the information they need to deliver their lessons effectively.

 Pupils’ wider development is prioritised.
 Leaders want pupils to develop a deeper sense of social responsibility.
 A programme is in place to encourage this for all classes, from Reception to Year 6.

-The Ofsted report is available here and will be available on the Ofsted website by 14th June 2022.
+The Ofsted report is available here and is also available on the Ofsted website.